Scouting in South Dakota: Camps

-Sioux Council operates the Lewis & Clark Scout Camp at Tabor, SD; Camp Iyataka at Wilmot, SD; Newton Hills Camp south of Canton, SD; and Camp Shetek at Currie, MN.
+Sioux Council operates the Lewis & Clark Scout Camp at Tabor, SD; and Camp Iyataka at Wilmot, SD.

 Order of the Arrow

 Tetonwana Lodge is the local lodge of the Order of the Arrow for Sioux Council.
 The Tetonwana Lodge was chartered in 1937 and serves Scouts in the states of South Dakota, Minnesota. and Iowa.

 On January 1, 1978, Tetonwana Lodge #105 and Iyatonka Lodge #460 merged.
 This merger was the result of a merger between Sioux Council and Pheasant Council.

 Girl Scouting in South Dakota

 Two Girl Scout Councils serve South Dakota.

 Girl Scouts - Dakota Horizons

 Girl Scouts - Dakota Horizons serves 11,000 girls and has 4,100 adult volunteers in North and South Dakota and in thirteen counties in northwestern Minnesota and Lyon County, Iowa.
 The council is divided into four geographic areas and has seven offices.
 Girl Scouts—Dakota Horizons is headquartered in Sioux Falls, South Dakota.